reactjs/react.dev/content/docs/implementation-notes.md

  <img src="../images/docs/implementation-notes-tree.png" width="500" style="max-width: 100%" alt="React DevTools tree" />

-To complete this refactoring, we will introduce a function that mounts a complete tree into a container node, just like `ReactDOM.render()`.
-It returns a public instance, also like `ReactDOM.render()`:
+To complete this refactoring, we will introduce a function that mounts a complete tree into a container node and a public instance:

 ```js
 function mountTree(element, containerNode) {